Understanding the Window Replacement Process

-The installation of multiple windows can typically be completed within a single day.
-If necessary, the work may extend into the following day.
-In the majority of average-sized homes, window installation is typically concluded on the second day, with little to no need for a third day or beyond.
+The installation of many windows can be finished in a single day.
+If not, work can continue into the next day.
+In most average-sized homes, the window installation process is finished on the second day with little need for a third or additional day of work.

-- Once the removal crew completes their work, they proceed to install the exterior trim for your windows.
-This cladding or outer trim provides effective weather sealing.
-Please note that this service may be optional according to your contract.
+- After the removal crew is done, they start putting in the outer trim for your windows.
+This cladding or outside trim offers a strong seal against the elements.
+This service might be optional under your contract.

-- The house is swept, and the windows are tested by being opened and closed.
+- The house is swept, and the windows are tested by being opened and shut.

 - Since labels on windows carry warranty information, they are frequently kept there.
 In the event that the staff does remove the labels for you, request that they save them for you.

 - The external cladding may still need to be installed if the window replacement operation does go into a third day.
 While it is not necessary for you to be there for exterior construction, it is always a good idea to be there if you have the time.